jpb7/stash/README.md

 ## Project vision

-`stash` is a command-line tool that allows the user to create and manage an encrypted folder on their local Linux filesystem.
-The idea is to add an extra layer of privacy and security for sensitive files or values such as API keys.
+`stash` is a Linux command-line tool that allows the user to create and manage a directory of encrypted files.
+The idea is to add an extra layer of privacy and security for sensitive files.

-Basically, `stash` provides a set of terminal commands that allow the user to quickly encrypt a given file or set of files into an encrypted folder (called the stash), and also to decrypt a file or files from the stash into the current directory.
+`stash` provides a few simple commands which allow the user to move files into and out of a locked directory called the stash, encrypting or decrypting those files in the process.

 For encryption and decryption, `stash` uses the `aes-gcm` crate.